bm2-lab/CellHermes/README.md

                     -i "A cell with genes ranked by expression: MALAT1 TMSB4X B2M SRGN FTH1 BTG1 GNLY TPT1 EEF1A1 HLA-A ZFP36L2 PTMA HLA-B TMSB10 XCL1 PABPC1 ANXA1" \
                     -o "./saves/cell_tmp_emb.pkl"
 ```
+#### Obtaining gene embedding for a given gene from a specific cell with its transcriptomic information (gene rank in this case)
 ```bash
 conda activate CellHermes
 python ./scripts/CellHermes_as_encoder_for_embedding.py \